Mental Health Engagement and Recovery

 The Mental Health Engagement and Recovery Office (MHER) was established in 2019 by the coming together of the Advancing Recovery Ireland project (ARI) and the Mental Health Engagement Office (MHE).
 ARI and MHE were the initial drivers of cultural change for the recovery approach.
 MHER is working to support this continuing process of change in mental health services, towards services that recognise that recovery is about individuals achieving a full life of their own choosing building on strengths and realising goals, regardless of the presence of mental health difficulties, and such a life is possible for everyone.

-The MHER Office seeks to ensure that the voice of lived experience and staff inform mental health services.
-Its work is driven by its strategic plan 2023-2026.
+The MHER Office seeks to ensure that the voice of all (lived experience, family members, carers, supporters and staff) inform mental health services.

 Contact Us